akeneo/ui-extensions-samples/README.md

 The prefered way of testing out this API is by using the [Postman Collection](./api/generated/generated_postman_collection.json)
 Import the collection and the [postman environment template](./api/postman/postman_environment_template.json) into postman, then fill the environment variable.

+# Enhanced context

+## Query parameters placeholders

+You can ask for specific values to construct the urls thanks to a specific placeholder pattern.
+Let's take an example:

+You want to configure a `simple_button` to open Google Shopping with a search filtered on the product you're on by it's name.

+You can configure a UI Extension with the following url `https://www.google.com/search?q=%name%&tbm=shop&gl=us`, then we will dynamically put the value of the attribute code `name` when the user will click on the simple button.

+Valid placeholders attributes are:
+- attribute of type: `identifier` & `text` only
+- non scopable
+- non localizable

-# The UI Extension parameters
+## The parameters accessible by the iFrame

-When loading an iframe, several parameters are send as SearchParameters in a GET query, so the server knows who is the connected user (insecure) and in which context the iframe is opened.
+When loading an iframe, several parameters are sent by default as SearchParameters in a GET query, so the server knows who is the connected user (insecure) and in which context the iframe is opened.

 For example, when `url` is `https://customerwebsite.com/iframe/`, the called URL is `https://customerwebite.com/iframe/?paramA=valueA&paramB=valueB`